How to monitor NGINX with Datadog

 Restart the Agent

 You must restart the Agent to load your new configuration file.
-The restart command varies somewhat by platform—see the specific commands for your platform here.
+Execute the restart command for your platform, as shown in the Agent documentation.

 Verify the configuration settings

-To check that Datadog and NGINX are properly integrated, run the Datadog
+To check that Datadog and NGINX are properly integrated, run the Agent’s

 Install the integration